Selecting a language will automatically trigger the translation of the page content.

 It is possible to transfer your PEL to another bank while retaining the advantages acquired in the old bank: the age of the plan, interest rates and loan entitlements.

-The old bank may charge you a transfer fee.
+If the bank holding the PEL accepts the transfer, it may charge you a transfer fee.
 These fees vary from one establishment to another.

-The situation varies depending on whether or not the ELP has expired.
+The situation varies depending on whether the ELP is less than 10 years old or more than 10 years old.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-If the ELP has not been completed by the date of the death of its holder, the heir may resume the plan.
-He must undertake to respect all the commitments of the deceased (make periodic payments).
+The heir who takes over the ELP must undertake to respect all the commitments of the deceased (make the periodic payments).

 The heir who already had a PEL open in his name before the death can keep it at the same time as the one he received by succession.